-F13.10.1P A student granted permission to take an assessment under controlled conditions off campus will be charged a fee.
-The fee covers courier postage of examination papers and stationery, liaison with the examination centre off campus, and the University's administrative costs including preparing examination packs.
+- F13.7.1P A student granted permission to take an assessment under controlled conditions off campus will be charged a fee.
+The student must pay the fee before the scheduled date of the examination and pay any additional costs associated with the invigilation or organisation of the examination or assessment.
+A student who does not pay the fee will not be permitted to take the examination off campus and a student who does not pay the fee and/or any additional expenses will be treated as a debtor. - F13.7.2P The fee covers courier postage of examination papers and stationery, liaison with the examination centre off campus, and the University's administrative costs including preparing examination packs.
 It does not cover any other costs such as the organisation of the venue, fees charged by the venue or invigilators.
 Where any additional costs are incurred by the University these will also be charged to the student.